dariopalladino/dataplatform-for-learning/README.md

 However, a small disclaimer: Building a data platform can be done in multiple different ways and with a variety of different stacks.
 I've picked up those that I know better and are OSS licensed.

-I could have used Apache Iceberg for instance instead of DeltaLake, however I need to work with Delta and there we go!
+I could have used Apache Iceberg for instance instead of DeltaLake, however I need to work with Delta and there you go!
 Thus, I've chosen those tools I need the most based on my working experience.

 ## I've crafted and containerized for you the following capabilities and all working together:
 - Streaming (based on the official containers from both bitnami aka VMWare and Confluent Inc.)